 The race is open to FCI-licence holders and non-licence-holders alike.
 Therefore, the race can be entered by:

-– Riders holding a racing license issued by FCI (Italian Cycling Federation) or by one of the sports promotion bodies that have signed an agreement with FCI; foreign riders holding a racing licence recognized by UCI and exhibiting a letter from their cycling federation authorizing to take part in International MTB races.
+– Riders holding a racing license issued by FCI (Italian Cycling Federation) or by one of the sports promotion bodies that have signed an agreement with FCI; foreign riders holding a racing licence recognized by UCI.

-– Riders without a racing licence, but holding a medical certificate – Certificato medico esempio Ita-Eng – specific for cycling activities and a Day Licence, which is compulsory (and available at an extra cost).
+– Riders without a racing licence, but holding a medical certificate specific for cycling competitions and a Day Licence, which is compulsory (and available at an extra cost).